chriseldredge/Ciao/README.md

 Ciao lets you integrate locally and gives you confidence that you'll get a similar result when you push.

+## Why not Fake?

+[Fake](http://fsharp.github.io/FAKE/) is a cross-platform build tool that also performs automated, integrated builds.
+It's pretty cool and you should check it out.
+Ciao is an alternative that is 100% MSBuild.
+Ciao gives you conventions and defaults for common tasks (compiling, running tests, packaging) that you'll have to write yourself with Fake.

+Pick what's right for you!

 ## Files

 When you install Ciao, 3 files are installed next to your `.sln` file: Ciao.proj, Ciao.props, and Ciao.targets.
+You should commit these files to version control.

 ### Ciao.proj (required)